Data Layout Formats

 • NDHWC and NCDHW

 When the Mmad basic API is used to perform matrix multiplication, the input and output data formats of the matrices must meet certain requirements.
-As shown in the following figure, matrix A (in the L0A buffer) must be in FRACTAL_ZZ format, matrix B (in the L0B buffer) must be in FRACTAL_ZN format, and matrix C (in the L0C buffer) must be in FRACTAL_NZ format.
-These formats divide a matrix into fractals (Fractal Matrix), which adapts to the hardware feature that the Cube Unit reads (16, 16) x (16, 16) data for computation each time (using the half data type as an example), thereby improving the matrix computation efficiency.
+As shown in the following figures, matrix A (in L0A Buffer) must be in FRACTAL_ZZ format, matrix B (in L0B Buffer) must be in FRACTAL_ZN format, and matrix C (in L0C Buffer) must be in FRACTAL_NZ format.
+These formats divide a matrix into fractals (Fractal Matrix), aligning with the hardware feature that the Cube Unit reads (16, 16) x (16, 16) data for computation each time (using the half data type as an example), thereby improving the matrix computation efficiency.
 The size of a fractal is related to the data type and the storage location.
-For details, see the following description.
+For details, please refer to the following description.

 • FRACTAL_NZ/NZ

-The FRACTAL_NZ format is obtained by performing padding, reshaping, and transposing operations on the two lowest dimensions of a tensor.
-(All dimensions of a tensor are considered, with the rightmost being the lowest dimension and the leftmost being the highest dimension.)
-The conversion process is as follows:
+The FRACTAL_NZ (NZ for short) format is obtained by performing padding, reshaping, and transposing operations on the two lowest dimensions of a tensor (where higher-order dimensions are on the left and lower-order dimensions on the right).
+The following shows the conversion process:

 A matrix of size (M, N) is divided into M1 x N1 fractals, which are arranged in column-major order, forming an N-shaped pattern.
 Each fractal contains M0 x N0 elements, which are arranged in row-major order, forming a Z-shaped pattern.
-Therefore, this data format is called the NZ format.
+That is why this data format is called the NZ format.
 (M0, N0) indicates the size of a fractal.

 The formula is as follows: